saifookhan/moia-scala-engineer-saif-imran/src/README.md

 - The `direction` property could be `Boolean` instead of an integer.
 - Missed on endpoint where it was asked to change the state of a specific train.
   - How I would've done is that added a reset button.
 Which will ask all the passengers to get off from the train.
+- I also wanted to add the functionality for `requestedTime` but couldn't complete it.

 ### Challeneges